 - (1) Where a risk to the safety or health of persons working on board is identified, necessary measures to remove or reduce such risk shall be taken before work has begun.
-Steps shall be taken to ensure, inter alia: - the availability of written instructions to ensure safe routines for the storage, handling and carriage of chemicals and biological agents on board; - b) the use of suitable methods of measurement and measuring equipment that will identify possible chemical exposure risks; - c) the availability of necessary protective arrangements and personal protective equipment and that such arrangements and equipment are in good working order and adapted to the working situation in each case; - d) the implementation of necessary technical control measures; - e) the availability of first-aid equipment and other equipment to prevent or mitigate injuries to persons working on board in the event of incidents and accidents. - (2) Work in narrow and confined spaces, tanks and similar spaces shall be according to instructions which shall always be reviewed before commencing work.
-The instructions shall ensure that, inter alia: - a) the oxygen content of the atmosphere is measured before commencing work; - b) there is a person standing guard during the work operation at the entrance of the space and that this person is provided with necessary and approved communication equipment and protective and rescue equipment. - (3) The ventilation system shall be so designed and dimensioned as to keep the concentration of chemicals at a safe level.

-- (4) Warning and safety notices shall be used to indicate areas, including piping and tanks, where there is a risk of exposure to chemicals. - (5) Written instructions shall be set up to collect, handle and examine samples from persons and animals which may contain biological agents hazardous to health.
+Steps shall be taken to ensure, inter alia: - a. the availability of written instructions to ensure safe routines for the storage, handling and carriage of chemicals and biological agents on board; - b. the use of suitable methods of measurement and measuring equipment that will identify possible chemical exposure risks; - c. the availability of necessary protective arrangements and personal protective equipment and that such arrangements and equipment are in good working order and adapted to the working situation in each case; - d. the implementation of necessary technical control measures; - e. the availability of first-aid equipment and other equipment to prevent or mitigate injuries to persons working on board in the event of incidents and accidents. - (2) The ventilation system shall be so designed and dimensioned as to keep the concentration of chemicals at a safe level. - (3) Warning and safety notices shall be used to indicate areas, including piping and tanks, where there is a risk of exposure to chemicals. - (4) Written instructions shall be set up to collect, handle and examine samples from persons and animals which may contain biological agents hazardous to health.

-Amended by Regulation of 19 August 2013 No. 1036 (in force on 20 August 2013).
+Amended by Regulations of 19 August 2013 No. 1036 (in force on 20 August 2013), 23 January 2024 No. 165.